Beginners guide to Alphacast

 Our goal is to help you use your time wisely.
 Stop spending your day copying & pasting data from sources that frequently change their formats, or updating charts.
 Keep your files, scripts, and charts always up to date.
 Have all the data and charts you need in a single place and discover new data and ideas from the community.

 There are many things you and your team can do with Alphacast.
-Download and create data, integrate with R or Python or Power-bi, create interactive charts, maps, insights, or full auto-updated presentations.
+Download and create data or dashboards, integrate with R or Python or Power-bi, create interactive charts o maps or transform the data with pipelines.

 Downloading your first dataset

 Let's start by finding some data you need, say, for example.
 Argentina's Consumer Price Index.

 - Go to Search at the top right of your screen.
 Type "Inflation Argentina", search and select any dataset, for example "Inflation - Argentina - INDEC - Consumer Price Index - Groups - Monthly"